sbb-design-systems/lyne-components/src/components/file-selector/readme.md

 ### Events

-Whenever the selection changes, a `file-changed` event is fired, whose `event.detail` property contains the list of currently selected files.
+Whenever the selection changes, a `fileChanged` event is fired, whose `event.detail` property contains the list of currently selected files.
 The list can also be retrieved using the `getFiles()` method.

 ## Accessibility